2021 Parks Improvement Millage

 Will the City Commission make the final decision on passing this millage?

 No. The City Commission decided to include this millage on the November ballot based on feedback from residents and the research provided by City staff.
-This millage proposal will ultimately be voted on by residents on Nov.
+This millage proposal will be voted on by residents Nov.
 2.

 Are pickleball courts included in this plan?

-The City will only borrow the money it needs to complete projects.
+The City will borrow only the money it needs to complete projects.

-What did we miss?
+Still have questions?
 We're continuing to craft FAQs to help all community members understand this millage proposal.
 Fill out our form so we can add your questions to the list.